datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 know about two common setups for sharing datasets:

-Users on a common, shared computational infrastructure such as an :term:`SSH server` one can share datasets via simple installations with paths.
+Users on a common, shared computational infrastructure such as an :term:`SSH server` can share datasets via simple installations with paths.

 Without access to the same computer, it is possible to :command:`publish` datasets to :term:`GitHub` or :term:`GitLab`.
 You have already done this when you shared